How to Tie Tippet to Fly Line

 - Using any nail-like object, the tag end is wrapped around itself and the nail in a spiraling fashion

 - After six wraps of the tag end, the line is then pushed through the same space the nail was occupying

 - Pull the tag ends through the wrapped line

 - Pull the main line taught forming a cinched, slender knot

 The nail knot is a great connection for trout fishing smaller streams and light lines, but use it for 2 to 7wt setups.
 This knot relies heavily on tension to hold the knot, and in most cases, too much tension on the knot will break it.
 If you have trouble tying this knot, Curated sells a handy nail knot tool to make it a cinch.

 Finally, don't discount a blood knot for connecting monofilament or lines of similar diameter.
 Consider the blood knot an option when you need to attach the back end of the leader line to the fly fishing line or perhaps when adding a leader butt to the end of your fly line.

 Overlap the two lines to be joined, securing with your thumb and forefinger.
 Coil one end around the other line about six times.
 Tuck the end back between the lines.
 Repeat the process with the other line, tucking the end back between the lines in the opposite direction.
 Tighten with saliva and clip.

 All that is left is for you to connect the tag end of the tippet to the eye of the hook.
 This is often accomplished by an improved clinch knot.
-As a bonus, while most of the time you will tie a clinch knot and trim tag end, you may choose to leave a section of tippet intact to be used for a dropper fly.
+As a bonus, while most of the time you will tie a clinch knot and trim the excess tag end, you may choose to leave a section of tippet intact to be used for a dropper fly.